oVirt/ovirt-site/source/howto/connect-to-spice-console-without-portal.html.md

 ---
 title: How to Connect to SPICE Console Without Portal
 category: howto
-authors: amuller, apuimedo, djasa
+authors: amuller, apuimedo, djasa, jniederm
 wiki_category: Documentation
 wiki_title: How to Connect to SPICE Console Without Portal
-wiki_revision_count: 3
+wiki_revision_count: 4
-wiki_last_updated: 2014-11-26
+wiki_last_updated: 2015-09-03
 ---

 # How to Connect to SPICE Console Without Portal